Bucket List: Amazing Places to Visit in Stavelot, Belgium

 Hike around RAVel Ligne 45

-The paths follow the old rail-beds and give you a chance to explore Stavelot country-side.
+The paths follow the old rail-beds and give you a chance to explore the Stavelot countryside.

 Cooldown at Cascade de Coo